 Warren H. Gfeller has been a member of our general partner's board of directors since March 2001.
 He served as a director of CMLP GP from December 2011 to October 2015.
 He has engaged in private investments since 1991.
-From 1984 to 1991, Mr.

-Gfeller served as president and chief executive officer of Ferrellgas, Inc., a retail and wholesale marketer of propane and other natural gas liquids.
+From 1984 to 1991, Mr. Gfeller served as president and chief executive officer of Ferrellgas, Inc., a retail and wholesale marketer of propane and other natural gas liquids.
 Mr. Gfeller began his career with Ferrellgas in 1983 as an executive vice president and financial officer.
 Prior to joining Ferrellgas, Mr. Gfeller was the Chief Financial Officer of Energy Sources, Inc. and a CPA at Arthur Young & Co.
-He has served as a director of HC2 Holdings, Inc. since June 2016 and previously served as a director of Inergy Holdings GP, LLC, Zapata Corporation and Duckwall-Alco Stores, Inc. Mr. Gfeller worked for many years in the energy industry.
+He has served as a director of HC2 Holdings, Inc. since June 2016 and non-executive Chairman of the Board since April 2020.
+He previously served as a director of Inergy Holdings GP, LLC, Zapata Corporation and Duckwall-Alco Stores, Inc. Mr. Gfeller worked for many years in the energy industry.
 This experience has given him a unique perspective on our operations, and, coupled with his extensive financial and accounting training and practice, has made him a valuable member of our board of directors.

 Janeen S. Judah was appointed as a director of our general partner in November 2018.
-She currently serves as a Director at Patterson-UTI Energy, Inc. and Jagged Peak Energy Inc. Ms. Judah previously held numerous leadership positions at Chevron Corporation (Chevron), including general manager for Chevron's Southern Africa business unit, president of Chevron Environmental Management Company and general manager of Reservoir and Production Engineering for Chevron Energy Technology Company.
+She currently serves as a director at Patterson-UTI Energy, Inc. and Aethon Energy.
+Additionally, Ms. Judah serves on the University Lands Advisory Board.
+She previously served as a director at Jagged Peak Energy Inc. Ms. Judah previously held numerous leadership positions at Chevron Corporation (Chevron), including general manager for Chevron's Southern Africa business unit, president of Chevron Environmental Management Company and general manager of Reservoir and Production Engineering for Chevron Energy Technology Company.
 Ms. Judah was appointed to the board due to her more than 35 years of operational and managerial experience within the energy industry.
 Ms. Judah holds Bachelor of Science and Masters of Science degrees in petroleum engineering from Texas A&M University, a Masters of Business Administration from The University of Texas of the Permian Basin and a Juris Doctorate from the University of Houston Law Center.
 Ms. Judah's diverse energy experience as well as her environmental expertise adds significant value to our board of directors.

 David Lumpkins has been a director of our general partner since November 2015.
 He is Chairman of PetroLogistics II, LLC, a petrochemical development company.
 He was the co-founder and Executive Chairman of Petrologistics, a NYSE listed company which was acquired by Flint Hills Resources in July 2014.
 Mr. Lumpkins was also previously the co-founder and Chairman of PL Midstream, a pipeline transportation and storage company based in Louisiana, which was sold to Boardwalk Partners in 2012.
 Prior to the formation of these companies, Mr. Lumpkins worked in the investment banking industry for 17 years, principally for Morgan Stanley and Credit Suisse.
 In 1995, Mr. Lumpkins opened Morgan Stanley's Houston office and served as head of the firm's southwest region.
 He is a graduate of The University of Texas where he also received his MBA.
-Mr. Lumpkins also serves as a director of Westlake Chemical Partners LP.
+Mr. Lumpkins served as a director of Westlake Chemical Partners LP from January 2015 until November 2019.
 Mr. Lumpkins' extensive experience in the petrochemical, energy midstream and finance industries adds significant value to our board of directors.